 The events between TH1 and TH2 as well as those between TH0 and TH1 will not be detected if the threshold is raised from TH1 to TH2.
 That is, additional ‘false-vacancy-detections’ will be registered.

-Figure 76 (1b) shows how the probability of ‘false-vacancy-detections’ will increase as the threshold is increased
+Error!
+Reference source not found.
+(1b) shows how the probability of ‘false-vacancy-detections’ will increase as the threshold is increased